jtoledo1974/aicam/README.md

 # aicam
-Person detection from stream detection, publishing to home assistant
+Person detection from video stream, publishing to home assistant